hangelwen/miR-PREFeR/README.md

 ### b.
 Prepare a configuration file for the pipeline. ###

 The miR\_PREFeR.py script takes a configuration file as input.
 The configuration file lists all the information (such as where are the SAM files, genome fasta file, etc) needed to run the pipeline.
-An example configuration file (`example/config.example`) with detailed descriptions of each option is in the `example` folder.
+An [example configuration file](example/config.example) with detailed descriptions of each option is in the `example` folder.
 The options are also explained in the following section.

 1. PIPELINE_PATH: The path of the miR-PREFeR pipeline.
 2. FASTA_FILE: The path of the genome sequences in fasta format.
 Absolute path preferred.